AndersDeath/diary2/000-current.md

 # 13 September - Wednesday - Yerevan - 349 day of immigration

 The day was long and nice.
 I was implementing some stuff for DR SMILE and was working of portfolio.
 I also need to prepare some code for demonstration to Oxolo company.
 I will finish with this tomorrow.
 I am also going to Dentist tomorrow.
 It will be control checkup after extraction of three teeth.
+Additional